cyclejs-community/component-combinators/documentation/EFSM.md

 ## Reactive systems design is hard to specify and communicate
 A reactive system, in contrast with a transformational system, is characterized by being event driven, continuously having to react to external and internal stimuli.
 The problem in specifying reactive systems is rooted in the difficulty of describing reactive behavior in ways that are clear and realistic, and at the same time formal and rigorous, in order to be amenable to precise computerized analysis.

 The behavior of a reactive system is really the set of allowed sequences of input and output events, conditions, and actions, perhaps with some additional information such as timing constraints.
 What makes the problem especially acute is the fact that a set of sequences (usually a large and complex one) does not seem to lend itself naturally to 'friendly' gradual, level-by-level descriptions, that would fit nicely into a human being’s frame of mind[David Harel].

 This results in discrepancies both between the intended design and the actual design (design bug), and between the actual design and the implementation (implementation bug).

 ## User interface design is a creative, iterative process which means implementation is constantly changing
 The most important function that user interface designers do for their clients is the iterative extraction and refinement of the user needs and their corresponding translation in the interface.

 This means that implementation is also an iterative process.
 Ideally a small change in the design should correspond to a small change in the implementation.
 Costly implementation updates leads to the temptation to lower the number of iterations with end users, leading to a user interface which incorporates less feedback from the user.

-This implies not only the use of rapid prototyping techniques, but also implementation techniques which allow for modularity, consistent patterns, and decoupling.
+Of major value are rapid prototyping techniques, but also implementation techniques which allow for modularity, consistent patterns, and decoupling.
 The single responsibility principle here is key ('only one reason to change').

 ## Asynchrony is tractable, but concurrency is hard
 The user interface software must be structured so that it can accept input events at all times (low latency), even while executing commands.
 Consequently, any operations that may take a long time is problematic and must be handled in separate ways.
-At the same time, processing events triggering actions while another action is executing can lead to the well-known concurrency issues : synchronization, consistency, deadlocks, and race conditions.
+At the same time, processing events triggering actions while another action is executing can lead to the well-known concurrency issues : **synchronization**, **consistency**, **deadlocks**, and **race conditions**.[^accidental-concurrency]

-Concurrency can also be by design instead of accidental.
+   [^accidental-concurrency]: Concurrency can also be by design instead of accidental.
 Take the case of a user interface where a user may be involved in multiple ongoing dialogs with the application, for example, in different windows.
 These dialogs will each need to retain state about what the user has done, and will also interact with each other.

 ## User interface must handle the expected and the unexpected gracefully
 Naturally, all software has robustness requirements.
 However, the software that handles the users’ inputs has especially stringent requirements because all inputs must be gracefully handled.
-Whereas a programmer might define the interface to an internal procedure to only work when passed a certain type of value, the user interface must always accept any possible input, and continue to operate.
+Whereas a programmer might define the interface to an internal procedure to only work when passed a certain type of value, the user interface **must always accept any possible input, and continue to operate**.

 Furthermore, unlike internal routines that might abort to a debugger when an erroneous input is discovered, user interface software must respond with a helpful error message, and allow the user to start over or repair the error and continue.
 To make the task even more difficult, user interfaces should allow the user to abort and undo operations.
 Therefore, the programmer should implement most actions in a way that will allow them to be aborted while executing and reversed after completion.